 Morning cruise towards Zadar, for centuries the capital of Dalmatia and the oldest university town in Croatia.
 Join a guided tour of the city.
 Zadar is well known for its rich historical heritage of world importance, visible at every step: the Roman Forum from the 1st century, St Donat church from the 9th century - the most famous medieval basilica and the symbol of the city, mighty city walls with a bow and a representative City Gate from the 16th century, the Museum of ancient glass, over 30 churches in the old town, many palaces and villas, as well as the famous, contemporary Sea Organs and “Greeting to the Sun” light installation.
 Overnight in the port of Zadar.

 After breakfast, departure towards the island Brač, to visit the most famous Croatian beach, Zlatni Rat (Golden Horn) – a beautiful, horn-shaped sandy beach that constantly changes shape due to wind, current and waves.
-After lunch, as the cruise continues towards Split, enjoy the unbelievable views of the surrounding seas and the amazing Split’s Riviera.
-Upon arrival, join the guided city tour.
-A dynamic port city with a medieval Old Town grown out of the 1,700-year-old Diocletian's Palace, Split bustles with modern life amid its ancient Roman setting.
+After lunch, as the cruise continues towards Split, enjoy the unbelievable views of the surrounding seas and the amazing Split Riviera.
+Upon arrival in the early afternoon, join the guided city tour.
+A dynamic port city with a medieval Old Town grown out of the 1,700-year-old Diocletian Palace, Split bustles with modern life amid its ancient Roman setting.
 Cafés, restaurants, and galleries cram the cobblestone alleyways, the waterfront and the Marjan peninsula, making Croatia's second-largest city one of the Mediterranean's most compelling.
-Return to the vessel, for dinner onboard.
-Overnight in Split.
+Return to the vessel and overnight in Split.

 A tasty breakfast before bidding farewell to the crew.
 Check-out and transfer to the airport.
 Legend: B – breakfast, L – lunch, D – dinner, T – tasting, CD – Captain`s dinner